18 Perfect Fourth of July Campsites in California

 Fireworks and Fun at Benbow KOA Holiday

-Situated along the scenic Eel River, Benbow KOA Holiday delivers a vibrant Fourth of July celebration that combines classic camping with festive entertainment.
+Benbow KOA Holiday along the scenic Eel River delivers a vibrant Fourth of July celebration that combines classic camping with festive entertainment.